Layout

 What is Agile Product Management?

-Agile product management teams work together to reach product goals that are set by the product owner or manager.
+Agile product management teams and product management consulting firms work together to reach product goals that are set by the product owner or manager.
 This user-focused methodology helps the product team make well-informed decisions backed by customer feedback.
 As a result, the end product offers better value to customers.

 The Agile Manifesto